Backend Documentation

 • POST /api/auth/login — Authenticate and receive tokens

-• POST /api/auth/login - Login and get tokens
+• POST /api/auth/login - Login with auto-migration support

-• POST /api/auth/logout - Logout and invalidate tokens
+• POST /api/auth/logout - Logout and invalidate session

 • POST /api/functions/deploy - Deploy function